 April — The Main Event

 April is the busiest sowing month.
-Most of your Garden Pack seeds can go in now, either indoors or — after the last frost — directly outside.
+Most of your Garden Pack seeds can go in now, either indoors or directly outside.
+Soil temperatures are climbing towards 10–12°C in southern England, unlocking direct outdoor sowing for a wide range of crops.

-- Spring Onions — Direct sow in short rows every 3 weeks for a continuous harvest.
+Spring Onions — Direct sow in short rows every 3 weeks for a continuous harvest.
+Sow 1cm deep and thin to 2–3cm apart.
+They germinate at 10–15°C and are ready in 8–10 weeks — one of the easiest crops for beginners.

 May — Full Speed Ahead

-By May, the soil has warmed up and you can sow almost everything directly outdoors.
+By May, the soil has warmed to 12°C or above across most of the UK and you can sow almost everything directly outdoors.

 Try Garden Pack for free